 Salomon, G. (ed.)
 (1993) Distributed Cognitions.
 Psychological and educational considerations, Cambridge: Cambridge University Press.

-Smith, M. K. (1999) ‘The social/situational orientation to learning’, the encyclopedia of informal education, www.infed.org/biblio/learning-social.htm.
+Smith, M. K. (1999) ‘The social/situational orientation to learning’, The encyclopedia of pedagogy and informal education, www.infed.org/biblio/learning-social.htm.

 Tennant, M. (1988, 1997) Psychology and Adult Learning, London: Routledge.

 Tennant, M. and Pogson, P. (1995) Learning and Change in the Adult Years.
 A developmental perspective, San Francisco: Jossey-Bass.

 Wenger, Etienne (1998) ‘Communities of Practice.
 Learning as a social system’, Systems Thinker, http://www.co-i-l.com/coil/knowledge-garden/cop/lss.shtml.
 Accessed December 30, 2002.

 Wenger, Etienne (c 2007) ‘Communities of practice.
 A brief introduction’.
 Communities of practice [http://www.ewenger.com/theory/.
 Accessed January 14, 2009].